AdobeDocs/journey-optimizer.fr-FR/help/using/building-journeys/journey-gs.md

 You can also add an **End date**.
 This allows profiles to exit automatically when the date is reached.
 If you don't specify an end date, pofiles can stay until the default journey timeout (generally 30 days, 7 days with Healthcare Shield add-on offering).
 The only exception is recurring read segment journeys with **Force re-entrance on recurrence** activated, which end at the start date of the next occurrence.
 -->

-Vous pouvez définir une **Date de début**.
-Vous pouvez également ajouter une **Date de fin**.
+Vous pouvez définir une **date de début**.
+Vous pouvez également ajouter une **date de fin**.
 Cela permet aux profils de se fermer automatiquement lorsque la date est atteinte.
 Si vous ne spécifiez pas de date de fin, les profils peuvent rester jusqu’au délai d’expiration par défaut du parcours.

 ### Temporisation et erreur dans les activités du parcours {#timeout_and_error}